Data GovernanceComplianceAi Agents

 TPS screening happens at import but is never refreshed

 Some teams do screen numbers when they first enter the CRM.
-But the TPS register is updated regularly - new numbers are added all the time.
-A number that was clean six months ago might be registered today.
-If you screened it once at import and never again, you are calling based on stale compliance data.
+But the registers are updated continuously, and a number screened earlier may since have been registered.
+If you screened it once at import and never again, you are calling on the basis of a check that may no longer hold.

 A prospect filled in a form on your website.
 Someone on the team assumes that counts as consent to call.
 But the form did not include a specific opt-in for phone calls from your organisation.
 General consent, implied consent, and “they gave us their number” are not the same as specific prior consent under PECR.